 Can photochromic tints be added to existing lenses?

-No. The light-adaptive technology of photochromic lenses is built into each new lens upon creation; it’s not a special treatment or coating that can be added later.
+Unfortunately, no. The light-adaptive technology of photochromic lenses is built into each new lens upon creation; it’s not a special treatment or coating that can be added later.
 Fortunately, photochromic lenses come in a wide variety of frame styles and lens designs, from aviator to cat-eye and single vision to progressive.
 Use it as an opportunity to treat yourself to some new specs.

 Are photochromic lenses as good as sunglasses?